Spanish Constitution of 1931: Disestablishment of the privileges of the Catholic Church

 Since the far left considered reform of these aspects of the constitution as totally unacceptable, commentators have opined that "the Republic as a democratic constitutional regime was doomed from the outset".
 Commentators have posited that such a "hostile" approach to the issues of church and state were a substantial cause of the breakdown of democracy and the onset of civil war.
 One legal commentator emphasized that "the gravest mistake of the Constitution of 1931-Spain's last democratic Constitution prior to 1978-was its hostile attitude towards the Catholic Church."

 Liberties for religious minorities

-The Spanish Constitution of 1931 attempted to secure religious liberty for religious organizations other than Roman Catholics, halting discrimination and persecution of Jews and Protestants.
-However, this freedom would be curbed by the Franco's dictatorial regime that granted the Roman Catholic Church the status of official religion of Spain and prohibited other public religious manifestations.
+The Spanish Constitution of 1931 attempted to secure religious liberty for religious organizations other than Catholics, halting discrimination and persecution of Jews and Protestants.
+However, this freedom would be curbed by the Franco's dictatorial regime that granted the Catholic Church the status of official religion of Spain and prohibited other public religious manifestations.